-The prorated total raw score should be interpreted using the Interpretation Table for the ASRM above.
+The prorated total raw score should be interpreted using the Interpretation Table for the ASRM scale above.

-Frequency of Use
+Frequency of Use:

-To track change in the severity of the individual's manic symptoms over time, the measure may be completed at regular intervals as clinically indicated, depending on the stability of the individual's symptoms and treatment status.
-For individuals of impaired capacity, it is preferred that completion of the measures at follow-up appointments is by the same knowledgeable informant.
-Consistently high scores on a particular domain may indicate significant and problematic areas for the patient that might warrant further assessment, treatment, and follow-up.
+To track change in the severity of the child's manic symptoms over time, the measure may be completed at regular intervals as clinically indicated, depending on the stability of the child's symptoms and treatment status.
+For consistency, it is preferred that completion of the measures at follow-up appointments is by the same parent or guardian.
+Consistently high scores on a particular domain may indicate significant and problematic areas for the child that might warrant further assessment, treatment, and follow-up.
 Your clinical judgment should guide your decision.